richardmrodriguez/fountain-parser-rs/README.md

 ## Status

-This parser is partially functional.
+The Static Parser now handles all screenplay elements, except for Notes and Boneyards.
+The static parser does not handle *emphasis* such as Bold, Italic, or Underlines.

 See the tests in `lib.rs`.

 ## Special Thanks